 - Subject Area (teacher) Detention (breaks/lunchtimes); and

-If the student fails to turn up to the Subject Area Break (teacher) or lunchtime detention, they may be placed on WholeSchool Detention which takes place on Tuesday and Thursday between 3:35 and 4:30p.m. in Room Gg3.
+If the student fails to turn up to the Subject Area (teacher) break or lunchtime detention, they may be placed on WholeSchool Detention which takes place on Tuesday and Thursday between 3:30 and 4:30p.m. in Room Gg4.
 Parents will be informed in writing if their child has been placed in Detention and, in the case of Whole-School Detention, to ensure that arrangements can be made to collect them from School at 4:30p.m.

 Bishop Heber High School traditionally holds discos during the course of the year.
 The Discos are held in the Main School Hall (MSH) between 7 and 10 p.m. and tickets are sold in the Finance Office during the week prior to the event.
-Parents are responsible for dropping off and collecting the students and this MUST be done from inside the School gates.
-In addition, parents must ensure that students are clear about the arrangements for collection as students WILL NOT be allowed to go outside the School gates under ANY circumstances.
+Parents are responsible for dropping off and collecting the students inside the School gates.
+Parents must ensure that students are clear about the arrangements for collection as students WILL NOT be allowed to go outside the School gates under ANY circumstances.